 The monument was created in 1995 by Israeli sculptor and architect Micha Ulman as a reminder of the events that took place at this site on May 10, 1933.

-Bonfires of books blazed throughout Germany and continued until October 1933, accompanied by orchestral music, songs and party chants.
+Bonfires of books burned across Germany from March to November 1933, accompanied by orchestral music, songs, and party chants.

-Under the glass slab, empty white book shelves go deep underground – they could have held about twenty thousand books – that’s how many were destroyed by the Nazis on May 10.
-And the burning of books really did become a prologue to the destruction of millions of human lives.
+Beneath the glass slab, empty white bookcases stretch deep underground—they could have held around twenty thousand books—the number destroyed by the Nazis on May 10th.
+And the book burning truly became the prologue to the destruction of millions of human lives.

 To paraphrase Heine in relation to today's situation - those who ban books and their authors in Russia - are also killing people.
 Many of the books presented at the fair can only be published outside of Russia today, their authors have been declared foreign agents or are wanted.